Sanotsch2003/MiPro-XG-V1/docs/HardwareArchitecure.md

 ---

 ## Bus-Structure
-For simplicity, the bus-structure is not displayed in Figure 1.
-The
+For simplicity, Figure 1 does not display the bus structure.
+The internal data and address signals that connect the individual components are mostly managed by multiplexers, which the control unit can control.
+For a more detailed overview, consult the [source code](/src/Hardware/MiPro-XG-V1/MiPro-XG-V1.srcs/sources_1/new/busManagement.vhd) or open an Issue in the GitHub repository.

 ## Memory Controller

-The memory controller handles data transfers between the processor and both the main memory and MMIO devices.
-It:
+The memory controller handles data transfers between the processor and both the main memory and MMIO devices:

 - Differentiates between main memory and MMIO address ranges.
 - Redirects access to the appropriate device or memory block.